 Now, overlay the leadership gap with the very real challenge of getting more women in the leadership pipeline.
 While there is some recognition at the top that this is a real problem, we often don’t have real solutions for it.

 Late last year, our team hosted its second annual Women in Leadership forum and centered discussion around this very subject.
 We used Sheryl Sandberg’s book, Lean In, to guide the conversation.
-The strength in the room, willingness to connect and help one another, and mutual respect for the valuable insights and perspectives shared was inspiring.
+The strength in the room, willingness to connect and help one another, and mutual respect for the valuable insights and perspectives shared were inspiring.
 Moved by the candidness of our participants to do even more to help our clients ensure they have the right talent in the right seats, we are deliberately finding ways to continue the dialogue and engage the next generation of women leaders in the conversation.

 If you agree this is an issue worth solving for, we want to hear from you—both women and men—as different views and vantage points make exchanges like these valuable.
 Consider the following: What obstacles prohibit greater numbers of women in an organization’s leadership pipeline?
 What can experienced leaders do to help the next generation of women leaders excel and overcome barriers?
 How can we promote change?